DudeSquad999/Prism-Ai/Prism-Ai-How-I-Want-It-To-Work.md

 > **Note:** I used AI to help me organize and write this because I'm dyslexic.
 All the actual coding, extraction logic, graph setup, and truth maintenance concepts are my own work and research.
 AI helped me structure my ideas into clean, readable writing.
-Please note: **this document presents a theoretical framework, a conceptual architecture, and a personal project roadmap.** None of the features or specifications listed here are guaranteed promises—this document explains how I believe this system *could* be built and what I want it to become as I continue developing it as a student in my free time.
+Please note: **this document presents a theoretical framework, a conceptual architecture, and a personal project roadmap.** None of the features or specifications listed here are guaranteed promises this document explains how I believe this system *could* be built and what I want it to become as I continue developing it as a student in my free time.
 I welcome feedback, ideas, or corrections!

 # Neurosymbolic AI Engine